 How to Plan Your Base Training

 With this information in mind, you can begin planning your base training.
 Planning out your season is easy to do.
-All you need is your schedule and your goal events.
-Or if you’re not racing, your training goals.
-With this information, you can use Plan Builder to plan your base training plan.
+All you need is your schedule and your goal events, or if you’re not racing, your training goals.
+With this information, you can use Plan Builder to plan your cycling base training plan.

 Where to Start

 The best part about base training for cycling is that you need absolutely no prior fitness or established strength to get started and be productive.
 You can begin base training at any time with any level of fitness.
 With that being said, if you have upcoming goals, you’ll want to plan your base training ahead of time to make sure you get everything done in time to peak for your event.